 Planning your wedding is going to be one of the most memorable experiences of your life.
-From scouring for your fairytale venue to finding that dream dress – you’ll likely have a lot on your plate.
+From scouring for your fairytale venue to finding that dream wedding dress – you’ll likely have a lot on your plate.
 Of course, you’d want everything to be perfect on your big day.

 But one activity that often takes a backseat amidst this rigmarole is the search for an awesome wedding ring.
 Needless to say, this isn’t something you can or should ignore.
 This is because ideally, you’ll be wearing your wedding ring throughout your life.
 It’s going to be a symbol of your love and commitment.